Esevel

 Within that period of time, allow the employee to familiarize themselves and learn as much as they can without the stress of work responsibilities.
 You can even set up training videos, simulations of calls with clients, or a list of courses they could take.
 Easing them into the process is a better way to get them started, rather than giving them deadlines from the start.

-2. A Welcome Package
+2. A welcome package

 Welcome packages are always something employees look forward to when joining a new company.
 They are also a great remote onboarding practice.